 Child Smile uses drama workshops as creative and emotional outlets for children in Gaza, strengthening their coping skills with trauma, loss, and violence.

-Child Smile has now completed two 3-month projects funded by Palestine Play Projects, reaching over 1500 children across five different areas of Gaza.
-They worked with displaced children in temporary shelters and learning centers across the Middle Governorate (Deir al-Balah, Al-Nuseirat, Al-Zawaida) and Khan Younis.
+Child Smile has now completed three 3-month projects funded by Palestine Play Projects, reaching well over 2000 children across five different areas of Gaza.
+They worked with displaced children in temporary shelters and learning centres across the Middle Governorate (Deir al-Balah, Al-Nuseirat, Al-Zawaida) and Khan Younis.

 The workshops provide psychosocial support through drama and the innovative “Magic Glove” approach, helping children recognise emotions such as fear, anger, sadness and joy — and equipping them with strategies to cope.

-A third 3-month project has just begun, thanks to your support.
+A fourth 2-month project is now imminent, thanks to your support.
 But we cannot do this without you.

 Be the reason a child smiles.